joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/fibonacci-and-recursion/lesson-notes/README.md

 console.log(fibonacci(5));
 ```

-How do we get to the base case, adding the current number to the previous number
+How do we get to the base case?
+We'll do it by adding the current number to the previous number:

 ```js
 const fibonacci = (num) => {